ahasanbegovic/rrt-star-connect/README.md

 ![Map](figures/map.png)

-The map shows the robot in blue, and a sample point used as the goal in this example.
+The map shows the robot in red, and a sample point used as the goal in this example in blue.
 The results will be shown live, and after the number of iterations specified, the path should converge to a very short path from the origin to the goal, similar to the following image:

 ![Results](figures/rrt_star_path.png)